all-ride/ride-lib-widget/README.md

 ### Widget

-A _Widget_ is a small component which can be placed in a container.
+A _Widget_ interface represents a small component which can be placed in a container.

 ### WidgetProperties